cornelialiu/CodeFestAtDCSIL/README.md

 ### Instructions
 Here are the softwares you need to install before attending this workshop.
 If you need any help for setting up, please check this [Workshop Guide](https://docs.google.com/presentation/d/1s8QOGu1r68Q9Ff6SYWhvAjYlxg9XREKiomtVIiU7XzM/edit?usp=sharing).

 * For "Hello World" app
   * [Java SE JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (7 or 8)
   * [Android Studio](http://developer.android.com/sdk/index.html#top)
 * For our TorontoBird game
   * Two things above and
   * [libGX](https://libgdx.badlogicgames.com/download.html) (Notice: LibGX is an open source software helps you generate framework and provides library for build a 2D game.
 You don't need to install it.
 If you have Java JDK installed, LibGX can be open directly.)
+* About the souce code:
+ * If you want to check out the source code before workshop, you'are welcome!
+If you don't know how to do git, just use the download .zip on the right side menu bar.